iamlmn/detect-document/README.md

 Instance segementation using MaskRCNN for localization of document (object) images.

+1  clone the repo
-`cd samples\Mydocs`
+2 `cd samples\Mydocs`

-To train the model with pretrained coco weights.
+##### To train the model with pretrained coco weights.

-`python3 doc.py train --dataset=/path/to/doc/dataset --weights=coco`
+3 `python3 doc.py train --dataset=/path/to/doc/dataset --weights=coco`

-The model generates bounding boxes and segmentation masks for each instance of an object in the image
+##### The model generates bounding boxes and segmentation masks for each instance of an object in the image

-Can be tested using 'Inspect_docs_model.ipynb' where masked outputs are showm.
+4 run 'Inspect_docs_model.ipynb' where masked outputs are tested.

 ##### Detecting border/corners using OpenCV